NasMin-GameJam/GameJam-01/README.md

 //======================================================//

+A room system.
-A lobby system
+ 1. Room can be access after the lobby system
-1. Usually where player wait before the game start.
-2. A place where players can chat with each other.
-3. A place where players can search for rooms/game too

-This contain Automatic Matchmaking and Custom Matchmaking
-1. Currently making Custom Matchmaking
+ 2. Either by Created by player or Join a randomly created by other players
+ 3. This system here will be focusing on selecting characters and spawn choosen character by player

-Can project file be found in _Moi folder/03_Photon_Lobby
+Can project file be found in _Moi folder/04_Photon Inside Room